sam-cogan/smartthings/README.md

-# smartthings
+# SmartThings
-Repository for SmarThings Apps
+Repository for SmartThings Apps